 Recommended reading: well, it would be rude not to read one by the man Kafka himself so Metamorphosis would be our tip.
 Failing that, or if you fancied being less of a cliche, how about another German classic like Tonio Krüger by Thomas Mann, or a Hermann Hesse or Günter Grass.
 But if you’re feeling like a dreamer, call upon Rilke to complete the perfect afternoon by the fire.

 Café Espresso – Vienna’s fireplace cafes

 Where: Burggasse 57, 1070

-Cafe Espresso possesses more character, history and stories than 90-year-old drag queen stripper.
+Cafe Espresso possesses more character, history and stories than a 90-year-old drag queen.
 Cafe Espresso isn’t decked out in all their retro glam because retro and vintage are hip – no, Cafe Espresso is just an old-timer that has never grown old.
-It’s a pleasure to sit amongst the scarlet red leather booths and baby blue walls of its insides, and the street-side Schanigarten out front makes for the perfect place to sip coffee and breakfast.
+It’s a pleasure to sit amongst the scarlet red leather booths and baby blue walls of its insides, and the street-side Schanigarten out front makes for the perfect place to sip coffee and enjoy breakfast.
 This living legend is the kind of place you can earn your hangover from the night before, and try to fight it off with a filling and fantastic breakfast the day after.
-The wood-burner is nestled in the corner of the smoking area, blissfully right by the door so the warmth can be felt no matter where you manage to grab a seat.
+The fireplace is nestled in the corner of the smoking area, blissfully right by the door so the warmth can be felt no matter where you manage to grab a seat.

 Recommended reading: Cafe Espresso is a living piece of Vienna’s history so best to go with one of Vienna’s finest wordsmiths, like Thomas Bernhard, or Stefan Zweig.
 While reading Patti Smith’s biography here, Just Kids seems appropriate.
 Or some Stefanie Sargnagel suits this place like a glove.